Modeling Adversaries in a Logic for Security Protocol Analysis: Conclusion

 \section{Conclusion}

 We have presented a framework for security analysis using algorithmic knowledge.
 The knowledge algorithm can be tailored to account for both the capabilities of the adversary and the specifics of the protocol under consideration.
 Of course, it is always possible to take a security logic and extend it in an ad hoc way to reason about adversary with different capabilities.
 Our approach has a number of advantages over ad hoc approaches.
-In particular, it is quite general framework (we simply need to change the algorithm used by the adversary to change its capabilities, or add adversaries with different capabilities), and it permits reasoning about protocol-specific issues (for example, it can capture situations such as an agent sending the bits of her key).
+In particular, it is a general framework (we simply need to change the algorithm used by the adversary to change its capabilities, or add adversaries with different capabilities), and it permits reasoning about protocol-specific issues (for example, it can capture situations such as an agent sending the bits of her key).
 Another advantage of our approach is that it naturally extends to the probabilistic setting.
-For instance, we can easily handle probabilistic protocols by considering multiagent systems with a probability distribution on the runs (see \citeyear{HT}).
+For instance, we can easily handle probabilistic protocols by considering multiagent systems with a probability distribution on the runs (see \cite{HT}).
 We can also deal with knowledge algorithms that are probabilistic, although there are some additional subtleties that arise, since the semantics for $X_i$ given here assumes that the knowledge algorithm is deterministic.
 In a companion paper \cite{r:halpern05c}, we extend our approach to deal with probabilistic algorithmic knowledge, which lets us reason about a Dolev-Yao adversary that attempts to guess keys subject to a distribution.
-We hope to use this approach to to capture probabilistic adversaries of the kind studied by Lincoln \etal{} \citeyear{r:lincoln98}.
+We hope to use this approach to capture probabilistic adversaries of the kind studied by Lincoln \etal{} \citeyear{r:lincoln98}.

 The goal of this paper was to introduce a general framework for handling different adversary models in a natural way, not specifically to devise new attacks or adversary capabilities.
-With this framework, it should be possible to put on a formal foundation new attacks that are introduced by the community.
+In fact, finding new attacks or defining new adversaries are difficult tasks orthogonal to the problem of using the framework.
+One potential application for the framework would be to formalize and compare within the same knowledge-based framework new attacks that are introduced by the community.
 We gave a concrete example of this with the ``guess-and-confirm'' attacks of Lowe \citeyear{r:lowe02}.